-As explained more fully in the Statement of the Corporate Director of Resources' Responsibilities, the Corporate Director of Resources is responsible for the preparation of the pension fund financial statements published with the Pension Fund Annual Report, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
-Our responsibility is to audit, and express an opinion on, the pension fund financial statements published with the Pension Fund Annual Report in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Statement of the Corporate Director of Resources' Responsibilities, the Corporate Director of Resources is responsible for the preparation of the pension fund financial statements published with the Pension Fund Annual Report and Accounts, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that the financial statements give a true and fair view.
+Our responsibility is to audit, and express an opinion on, the pension fund financial statements published with the Pension Fund Annual Report and Accounts in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the audit of the pension fund financial statements published with the Pension Fund Annual Report
+Scope of the audit of the financial statements

-An audit involves obtaining evidence about the amounts and disclosures in the pension fund financial statements published with the Pension Fund Annual Report sufficient to give reasonable assurance that the pension fund financial statements published with the Pension Fund Annual Report are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of whether the accounting policies are appropriate to the Pension Fund's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Corporate Director of Resources; and the overall presentation of the pension fund financial statements published with the Pension Fund Annual Report.
+An audit involves obtaining evidence about the amounts and disclosures in the pension fund financial statements, published with the Pension Fund Annual Report and Accounts, sufficient to give reasonable assurance that the pension fund financial statements, published with the Pension Fund Annual Report and Accounts, are free from material misstatement, whether caused by fraud or error.
+This includes an assessment of whether the accounting policies are appropriate to the Pension Fund's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Corporate Director of Resources; and the overall presentation of the pension fund financial statements published with the Pension Fund Annual Report and Accounts.

-In addition, we read the information given in the Pension Fund Annual Report to identify material inconsistencies with the audited pension fund financial statements published with the Pension Fund

-Annual Report and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
+In addition, we read all the financial and non-financial information in the Pension Fund Annual Report and Accounts to identify material inconsistencies with the audited pension fund financial statements, published with the Pension Fund Annual Report and Accounts, and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.